IBM Client Innovation Center opens in Fredericton - ExBulletin

 Dave McCann, President of IBM Canada, said: “We are committed to supporting this growing need by expanding our network of Client Innovation Centers across Canada.
 We will further support the state’s efforts focused on creating jobs and improving skills training for the workforce.”

-“New Brunswick is attracting investment from global brands like IBM to expand their business and drive growth in our state, and we are proud of that.” said Arlene Dunn, Minister in charge of Opportunities NB.
+“New Brunswick has attracted investment from global brands like IBM to expand their business and drive growth in our state, and we are proud of that.” said Arlene Dunn, Minister for Opportunities NB.
 “Many of the world’s most successful companies have found our state because of the superior combination of people, diversity, agility, infrastructure, innovation and low cost of doing business.
-Through investments like ours, we are building our reputation as New Brunswick.a world-renowned IT hub.”
+Through investments like these, we are building our reputation as New Brunswick.a world-renowned IT hub.”

 Roles at the Fredericton-based center include application developers, technical testers, business analysts, customer experience, design consultancy and digital transformation, all of which are sought after by Canadian companies.